top of page

 Cane Hill Kite Festival—March 8

 This annual festival will start at noon and continue until the last kite comes down.
 Food will be available for sale as well as kites and a kite repair hospital.
 Raffles and prizes will also be given out throughout the day.
 Springfield Ranch.
-Cane Hill.
+Historic Cane Hill.
 Learn more on Facebook.

 ARTS & CULTURE